 How Long Does Vinegar Take to Kill Weeds?

 You might want to ask how long does vinegar take to kill weeds?
 And does vinegar kill the roots of weeds, too?
 And as your garden might become overrun with problem plants, speed is key in nipping any weed growth in the bud.

 But I think many people would be surprised to hear just how fast it works.
 Spray a solution onto weeds in the heat of the day and in full sunlight for example and you can see the plant starting to shrivel and die within one hour.
 If you’ve got a particularly strong crop of weeds, or a hardy species of plant, then the effect may take a little longer and you might not see any changes until the next day.

-There is some great time lapse footage of a person who uses dish soap mixed with 5% vinegar and uses a sprayer to treat weeds in their garden.
+There is some great time-lapse footage of a person who uses dish soap mixed with 5% vinegar and uses a sprayer to treat weeds in their garden.
 Over the course of seven hours, the weeds are monitored and you can actually watch them shrivel and turn brown.
-The 1 gallon of vinegar based weed killer only cost less than two dollars.
+The one gallon of vinegar-based weed killer only costs less than two dollars.

 There are many different YouTube videos showing people’s home recipes for vinegar-based weed killers that they use in flower beds and to kill thistle and horsetail weed.

 Look for a vinegar with a high acidity content (explained above) and then get yourself a spray bottle or applicator to make the job easier.
 You can mix the vinegar with ordinary dish soap to make it more effective.
 The dish soap makes the mixture break down oils on the leaves of the weed and helps the vinegar do its job of removing moisture.